Semidefinite programming relaxations for quantum correlations: Introduction

 Over the past two decades, semidefinite programs (SDPs) have emerged as an efficient and broadly useful tool for investigating quantum theory in general, and quantum correlations in particular.
 An SDP is an optimisation task in which a linear objective function is maximised over a cone of positive-semidefinite (PSD) matrices subject to linear constraints.
 They rose to prominence in convex optimisation theory in the early 1990s through the development of efficient interior-point evaluation methods; see \citet{Vandenberghe1996} for a review.
-In the context of quantum correlations, SDPs roughly correspond to optimising a quantifier of correlations over the set of quantum operations and they are today an indispensable tool for the field.
+Today they are an indispensable tool for the field of quantum correlations.
 However, it is frequently the case that quantum correlation problems cannot directly be cast as SDPs, thus impeding a straightforward solution.
-Sometimes the reason is that the correlation function simply is not convex (see Section~\ref{sec:qkd} for some relevant examples).
-More often, the reason is that the full set of quantum operations cannot be described as a \textit{single} collection of PSD matrices.
-For example, while an optimisation over qubit states or qubit measurements individually is compatible with the SDP framework, the joint optimisation over both is not.
+Sometimes the reason is that the problem is simply not convex, e.g.~bilinear optimisation.
+Sometimes the reason is that although the problem is convex, it cannot be represented exactly as an SDP, e.g.~optimisation of von Neumann entropy.

 Nevertheless, SDPs offer a powerful path out of such difficulties because they can be employed to approximate solutions that would otherwise remain obscure.
 Specifically, more sophisticated quantum correlation problems, that are not immediately solvable by an SDP, can still be approached through sequences of increasingly precise relaxations, each of which is itself an SDP (see Fig.~\ref{fig:relaxation}).
 In this way, one can obtain approximations that are accurate enough for practical purposes and sometimes even exact.
 From the methodology perspective, these SDP relaxation methods have attained a prominent role in quantum information science.
 Their success derives in part from the fact that today there exist powerful, practical and easily accessible algorithms for their evaluation, and partly from the fact that they offer a single methodology that pertains to most forms of quantum correlation, even though the physics underpinning experiments can be vastly different.